joshuagrisham/samsung-galaxybook-extras/README.md

 - An *early* attempt to support hotkey handling (supports only keyboard backlight and performance mode toggle at this time)
 - Keyboard backlight
-- Battery saver (stop charging at 80%)
+- Battery saver percent (stop charging battery at given percentage value)
 - Start device automatically when opening lid
 - USB ports provide charging when device is turned off
+- Toggle to allow or block recording from the built-in camera and microphone
 - Fan speed monitoring via `fan_speed_rpm` sysfs attribute plus a new hwmon device.
-- Performance mode (High performance, Optimized, Quiet, Silent) *note: setting is supported and seems to be working, but I have not found a way to read the current value from the device; see below*
+- Performance mode (Performance, Optimized, Quiet, Silent)

 The following features might be possible to implement but require  additional debugging and development:

 - "Dolby Atmos" mode for the speakers

+### Supported devices

+The devices supported by this platform driver should be any device where `sudo dmidecode --type 3` reports `Manufacturer: SAMSUNG ELECTRONICS CO., LTD.` and `Type: Notebook`, PLUS that the ACPI device `SCAI` is present with ACPI Device IDs matching the list given in the driver (`SAM0427`, `SAM0428`, and `SAM0429` at the time of this writing).
+This covers most of the currently available "Samsung Galaxy Book" series notebooks, but could include others as well.

+Note that for the devices with the ACPI Device ID `SAM0427`, there will currently not be support for:
+- Performance mode
+- Fan speed
+- Hotkey support

+If you have a device with `SAM0427` and wish to help provide support to overcome the above limitations, please feel free to create an issue!

 ### Module Parameters